-In practice, the dampening factor $\gamma$ is often scaled to unity to simplify the simulation and emphasize undampened noise characteristics, making noise-driven dynamics easier to observe.
-The total number of timesteps $l$ is set as an input parameter to define the simulation length.
-Other input parameters include the initial position $x_0$ (e.g., ${x}_0=10^{-3}$, chosen to avoid numerical infinities at $x=0$ due to the Heaviside function in Eq. [\ref{langeq}]) and $\Delta t$.
+In simple cases, the damping factor $\gamma$ is often scaled to unity, highlighting the undamped noise-driven dynamics.
+Simulation parameters include the number of timesteps $l$, which also serves as the length of the simulation, the timestep size and $\Delta t$, and the initial position $x_0$ (e.g., ${x}_0=10^{-3}$) to avoid numerical infinities at $x=0$.

-Eq. (\ref{euler}) can become inaccurate when $F$ is exceedingly large relative to the noise term, as a strong force could weigh the particle near $x_0$ across all timesteps.
-To maintain accuracy, $\Delta t$ should be small, which makes $\Delta x_i=x_{i+1}-x_i$ proportionally small.
-This ensures that the discrete iterations approximate continuous dynamics, bring the simulation closer to Eq. (\ref{langeq}).
-However, the trade-off of using a small $\Delta t$ is the need to set $l$ to a large value to capture a sufficient duration of the noise realization (e.g., $l=100000$ for $\Delta t=10^{-3}$).
+It is important to note that Eq. (\ref{euler}) can become inaccurate if the force $F$ is large relative to the noise term.
+A strong force can anchor the particle near $x_0$ and suppress Brownian jitter.
+To maintain accuracy without artificially reducing $F$, the timestep size $\Delta t$ should be sufficiently small so that $\Delta x_i=x_{i+1}-x_i$ remains proportionally small.
+This ensures the discrete iterations closely approximate the continuous dynamics of Eq. (\ref{langeq}).
+The trade-off is that a smaller $\Delta t$ requires a larger number of timesteps $l$ to simulate a sufficiently long realization of the stochastic process (e.g., $l=10^5$ for $\Delta t=10^{-3}$).